Avimitin/nvim/README.md

 * ***Fast*** and ***Lazy***: It takes [28ms](./scripts/benchmark.txt) in average to open the neovim editor.
 And every plugin is handled well to be activate only when they are needed.
-Nothing should slowdown the editor.
+Nothing will slow down the editor.
 * ***Handy*** and ***Smoothy***: There will always be a panel to remind you when you forget your key settings.
 There will always be a short keystroke to help you get to the place you want to jump to.
 There will always…